ashwhall/ashwhall.github.io/_posts/2025-11-13-coding-llms-are-permanent-junior-developers.md

 next-token prediction, Reinforcement Learning by Human Feedback, or any other paradigm, they are fundamentally built to produce text that is likely to appear in the given context, albeit stochastically.
 Even reasoning models\* are just next- token predictors with some tricks to give the illusion of thought and rationale.

+\*_This is true for text-based reasoning models, where the reasoning is part of the same stream of token predictions as the rest of the model outputs.
+Latent-space reasoning and future architectures may differ._

 Take this Typescript example: